Isaac Ouwater

-Isaac Ouwater (1748, Amsterdam – 1793, Amsterdam), was an 18th-century painter of cityscapes from the Northern Netherlands.
+Isaac Ouwater (1748, Amsterdam – 1793, Amsterdam) was an 18th-century painter of cityscapes from the Dutch Republic.

 Biography

 It seems his father was a landscape painter and a widower before when Isaac was born.
 He was baptized in the Amstelkerk, although his parents had not married yet.
 The family lived at Prinsengracht, when he married in 1772.
 He also worked in Haarlem, Delft, Hoorn, Edam and Utrecht.